mstevenson/AssetsWatcher/README.md

 1. Add a static constructor to any Editor script.
 2. Add the InitializeOnLoad attribute to the script (this calls the static constructor when the Unity project is loaded).
-3. Call AssetsWatcher.Watch within the static constructor, passing in a desired base path and asset type.
+3. Call AssetsWatcher.Watch within the static constructor, passing in a desired base path and asset type flags.
 Store the returned Watcher object.
 4. Add delegate methods to the Watcher's events:
 	- OnCreated
 	- OnDeleted